 Photo by Carole Cohen

-Critically-acclaimed singer, guitarist, composer and bandleader Howard Fishman's exuberant, spontaneous, and unvarnished music has made him a favorite of audiences and critics alike.
+Critically-acclaimed singer, guitarist, composer and bandleader Howard Fishman's exuberant, spontaneous, and unvarnished music has made him a critically-acclaimed favorite of audiences worldwide.
 Fishman filters a deep passion for New Orleans jazz, Brooklyn soul, open-hearted country, blues and gospel music through a completely original, experimental aesthetic, to create a sound entirely his own.
 The New York Times has written that his music "transcends time and idiom."

-Fishman began his musical career on the streets of New Orleans and in the subways of Brooklyn New York in the late 90's.
-Since then, he has headlined in some of the most prestigious venues in the US and abroad, including: Lincoln Center, The Steppenwolf Theatre, The Blue Note, The Pasadena Playhouse, Merkin Concert Hall, Redfern Arts Center, The Flynn Arts Center, The Great American Music Hall, and Le Petit Journal in Paris.
-His brass band, The Biting Fish, recently headlined the Augustibluus Festival in Estonia and at Storyville in Helsinki, Finland.
+Fishman began his musical career on the streets of New Orleans and in the subways of Brooklyn.
+Since then, he has headlined in some of the most prestigious venues in the US and abroad, including: Lincoln Center, The Steppenwolf Theatre, The Pasadena Playhouse, Merkin Concert Hall, Redfern Arts Center, The Flynn Arts Center, The Great American Music Hall, and Le Petit Journal in Paris.
+He recently headlined the Augustibluus Festival in Estonia, and at Storyville in Helsinki, Finland.

 Fishman is a frequent NPR guest, and has made feature-length appearances on "Fresh Air" with Terry Gross, "World Cafe" with David Dye, "The Leonard Lopate Show" and "Soundcheck" with John Schaefer, among many others.
 He has also presented at TEDx in Brooklyn, and written for The New Yorker and The Huffington Post.